carousell/GCP-Bill-Analyzer/README.md

 - Output: CSV file `results.csv` with columns for cost of each Projects, Services, and SKUs

+## Warning For CSV Exports (Jan 2021)

+Note: As of Jan 2021, GCP has changed their CSV file to include additional data about currency, account name, etc. at the top and bottom of the CSV.
+You will need to manually remove those rows such the file is a proper CSV before this script will work.

 ## Usage

 ### Using Pipenv